StenographyDev/autopilot-vsc/README.md

 - `speak` is gone
 - `Commit to File` takes Steno response and commits it to file as a comment. *Hint: use `zeroCol` setting to move it to col zero*

+### 1.1.4

+- debounced saving so only one Stenography can be in flight